omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 You can also include some **helper text** to guide your users on how to navigate the Faceted Browse page.
 This text will appear in the left-hand sidebar along with your facets in this category.
 There is a button to contract the text (which is expanded by default); the button says "Instructions" by default, but you can change this label.
 If you add no helper text, this button and text area will not appear.

 Finally, this area includes the setting for **value facets** behavior: "Match any" and "Match all".
 If you are using value facets (this setting is not applicable to class, template, item set, or full-text facets) you can use this to ensure that users can broaden their results with "match any" or narrow them with "match all".
 For example, if you have a value facet for subject headings, the user can select one subject heading to see all the items matching that.
 If they further add another subject heading, they will see items that match either selection if the category is set to "Match any", or only items that match both those selections if the category is set to "Match all".
 This also applies to one selection each from two separate value facets.
-Note that this setting applies to all of the value facets in the category - you cannot set this behavior for each value facet individually.
+Note that this setting applies to all of the value facets in the category: you cannot set this behavior for each value facet individually.

 !!! note
 	If the "Value facets mode" selection here impacts the behavior of your Faceted Browse page (i.e. if you are using value facets in this category) you may wish to use the "Helper text" field to explain the expected behavior to your users.